 Named after Australia's pioneering geologist and photographer, Richard Daintree, the Daintree Rainforest was listed as a World Heritage site in 1988 and is protected by the Daintree National Park.
-Estimated at being over one hundred and thirty five million years old, the Daintree is home to some of the most primitive plants in the world.
+Estimated at being over one hundred and thirty five million years old, the Daintree rainforest is home to some of the most primitive plants in the world.
 Amongst the tropical surroundings of the Daintree Rainforest live at least 430 species of birds, 13 of which are endemic, and unique animals including the endangered Southern Cassowary, the White Lipped Frog, Boyd's Forest Dragon, and the native Australian Platypus.
-The Daintree Rainforest is a living breathing museum of flora and fauna that we need to continue to protect and preserve for millions of years to come
+The Daintree Rainforest is a living breathing museum of flora and fauna that we need to continue to protect and preserve for millions of years to come.
+View all the Daintree rainforest tours and attractions here.

-The Daintree Cape Tribulation Rainforest is home to 26% of Australia's frogs, 17% or its reptiles, 58% of its butterflies, 30% of Marsupial species and 48% of its birds
+The Daintree rainforest and Cape Tribulation are home to 26% of Australia's frogs, 17% or its reptiles, 58% of its butterflies, 30% of Marsupial species and 48% of its birds

 Daintree River Boat Cruises